josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_courts_as_sites_of_harm.md

 ## 🏮 Footer

-*Courts as Sites of Harm — When Justice Architecture Becomes Trauma Architecture* documents how legal spaces reproduce trauma for survivors and vulnerable people.
+*⚖️ Courts as Sites of Harm — When Justice Architecture Becomes Trauma Architecture* documents how legal spaces reproduce trauma for survivors and vulnerable people.
 It situates courts not only as forums of justice but as repeated environments of embodied harm.

 > 📡 Cross-references:
+>
-> - [🧠 Big_Picture_Protocols](../Disruption_Kit/Big_Picture_Protocols) — structural analysis of institutional violence
+> - [🧠 Big_Picture_Protocols] — structural analysis of institutional violence
-> - [🧬 Survivor_Tools](../Disruption_Kit/Survivor_Tools/) — grounding and procedural supports
+> - [🧬 Survivor_Tools] — grounding and procedural supports

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-12-10_
+_Last updated: 2025-12-19_